lambertinialessandro/NN-FinalProject/README.md

 -   presentation [Link 🔗](./1938388_1938390%20presentation.pdf)
 -   report [Link 🔗](./1938388_1938390%20report.pdf)

-    In these files you can read more about the code and the resoult of the project.
+    In these files you can read more about the code and the result of the project.

 ## 💯 Final score: